 CASNR Instructor, Students Active at Latinos in Agriculture Leaders Forum

-Hispanic leaders from Texas Tech University took an active part in the ‘Latinos in Agriculture Leaders Forum’ on Oct.
+Hispanic student leaders from Texas Tech University took an active part in the ‘Latinos in Agriculture Leaders Forum’ on Oct.
 17-19 in San Antonio.
-Among those adding to the event were Lyda Garcia, an instructor and researcher with Tech’s Department of Animal and Food Sciences, along with five Texas Tech undergraduate students.
+Among those adding to the event were five Tech College of Agricultural Sciences and Natural Resources undergraduate students.

 The undergraduates were: